Gallstones vs Polyps: Difference and Comparison

 4. While gallstones are not considered cancerous, they can lead to complications such as gallbladder inflammation (cholecystitis) or obstruction of the bile ducts.
 In contrast, certain types of polyps, such as adenomatous polyps in the colon, have the potential to become cancerous over time if left untreated.

 5. Gallstones are diagnosed through imaging tests like ultrasound, which can visualize the gallbladder and detect the presence of stones.
 In contrast, polyps may be diagnosed through various methods depending on their location.
-For example, colon polyps are often detected during a colonoscopy, while uterine polyps may be visualized through hysteroscopy.
+For example, colon polyps are detected during a colonoscopy, while uterine polyps may be visualized through hysteroscopy.

 Comparison Between Gallstones and Polyps